 - With departmental approval, up to 12 units may be taken from outside of the department.
-Such approval shall be contingent on the credits being for suitably technical graduate-level content.
-To count more than 6 units from outside of the CSE department, an appropriate justification for the additional increment shall be provided by the adviser and student.
-Departmental approval shall be evaluated with increasing stringency for each additional increment.
+Such approval is contingent upon the credits being for suitably technical graduate-level content.
+To count more than 6 units from outside of the CSE department, an appropriate justification for the additional increment must be provided by the adviser and student.
+Departmental approval will be evaluated with increasing stringency for each additional increment.

 - Up to 15 units of 400-level courses can count for graduate credit.

 - None of the 30 units may be taken as independent study (i.e., CSE 400 or CSE 500).